 as an example, leads to calculation of amplitudes for LMOs 3-6 and 8.
-The coefficients are read from file lmos (UHF: lalp and lbet), the numbering is due to the output from the localization section.
-For an UHF case this means: If you included in the localization procedure e.g. 5 α -type orbitals and 3 β -type orbitals, then, if you are interested in plotting the β -type LMOs only, you have to type
+The coefficients are read from file lmos (UHF: lalp and lbet), the numbering refers to the output from the localization section.
+For an UHF case the β spinorbitals get an offset of $N{\rm MO}$, where $N{\rm MO}$ is the total number molecular orbitals for each spin case.
+If one has e.g. 22 orbitals per spin case and is interested in plotting the first 3 β -type LMOs only, one have to type

-\$pointval lmo 6-8
+\$pointval lmo 23-25

 Natural molecular orbitals for two-component wavefunctions (only module ridft and only if \$soghf is set): In two-component calculations it is often useful to visualize natural molecular orbitals.
 In contrast to one-component calculations the occupation numbers are no longer close to zero, one or two, but can take any value between zero and two.
 Therefor has to be set additionally to \$soghf (also possible via define).
-By setting in control-file a gOpenMol-compatible file named nmo_9.plt is written.
+By setting in control-file a gOpenMol-compatible file named nmo_9.plt is written which can also be visualized with TmoleX.